 My Experience at FOSS Overflow

 WatchParty is a chrome extension that aims to connect friends and families who live miles apart by watching Movies or TV shows together.
-The host shares a link to the intended viewers and when they open the link they all see the same content at the same time.

 A Node.js server handles all the web socket requests and manages the users in a room, basically it acts as a medium of communication between two clients.
 All users in the room are handled on the server side and the chat messages are relayed to all the users in the room, the server does not store any chat messages.